Construction Factoring: Everything You Need to Know

 Unfortunately, construction factoring financing is actually pretty hard to come across, and even harder to qualify for.
 For the very reason that construction factoring ought to be a common solution—the long-outstanding invoices—many factoring companies consider construction companies and subcontractors in a “restricted” industry.

 That said, you’ve still got options for construction factoring, and you’ve also got some pretty stellar contingency plans if you’re not able to make construction factoring work.

-Here is your ultimate guide to navigating the complicated world of construction factoring in 2020.
+Here is your ultimate guide to navigating the complicated world of construction factoring.

 One question that comes pretty naturally for business owners looking for construction factoring: What are the best construction factoring companies to seek this type of funding from?

 Unfortunately, many factoring financing companies consider construction a restricted industry.
 The way many factoring companies see it, construction subcontractors and companies don’t get paid quickly enough to be able to pay back short-term funding.
 And to be sure—factoring is one of the shortest-term forms of funding on the market.

 And this makes construction factoring a pretty niche form of funding—only so many companies will provide factoring services construction subcontractors and companies.
 As a result, your list of construction factoring companies to choose from will be a short one.

 That said, one of the best factoring companies on the general market is willing to work with small businesses in construction, so let’s learn all about them.

 Bluevine Construction Invoice Factoring